awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

  **Solution:** To view an application preview with an address starting with `http` instead of `https`, change `https` in the address box of the tab to `http` and then press `Enter`\.
 Then choose the `Open your page in a new tab` button\.
 This displays the application preview in a separate web browser tab using HTTP\.

-## Cannot Run Some Commands or Scripts in an EC2 Environment<a name="troubleshooting-rhel"></a>
+## Cannot Run Some Commands or Scripts in an EC2 Environment<a name="troubleshooting-rhel-ubuntu"></a>

- **Issue:** After you open an AWS Cloud9 EC2 development environment, you cannot install some types of packages, run commands such as `apt`, or run scripts containing commands that typically work with Linux operating systems such as Ubuntu\.
+ **Issue:** After you open an AWS Cloud9 EC2 development environment, you cannot install some types of packages, run commands such as `yum` or `apt`, or run scripts containing commands that typically work with other Linux operating systems\.

- **Cause:** The Amazon EC2 instance that AWS Cloud9 uses for an EC2 environment relies on Amazon Linux, which is based on Red Hat Enterprise Linux \(RHEL\)\.
+ **Cause:** The Amazon EC2 instances that AWS Cloud9 uses for an EC2 environment rely on either Amazon Linux \(which is based on Red Hat Enterprise Linux \(RHEL\)\) or Ubuntu Server\.

- **Solution:** If you install or manage packages or run commands or scripts in the IDE for an EC2 environment, ensure they are compatible with RHEL\.
+ **Solution:** If you install or manage packages or run commands or scripts in the IDE for an EC2 environment, ensure they are compatible with either RHEL \(for Amazon Linux\) or Ubuntu Server, depending on the instance for that environment\.

 ## AWS CLI / aws\-shell Error: "The security token included in the request is invalid" in an EC2 environment<a name="troubleshooting-cli-invalid-token"></a>

  **Issue:** When you try to use the AWS Command Line Interface \(AWS CLI\) or the aws\-shell to run a command in the AWS Cloud9 IDE for an EC2 environment, an error displays: "The security token included in the request is invalid\."

  **Possible causes:**
-+ If you have AWS managed temporary credentials enabled, you are trying to run a command that is not allowed with those temporary credentials\.
++ If you have AWS managed temporary credentials enabled, you are trying to run a command that is not allowed with those AWS managed temporary credentials\.
 For a list of allowed commands, see [Actions Supported by AWS Managed Temporary Credentials](auth-and-access-control.md#auth-and-access-control-temporary-managed-credentials-supported)\.
 + If you have AWS managed temporary credentials enabled and the environment is a shared environment, the environment owner has not opened the environment within the past 12 hours so that AWS Cloud9 can refresh AWS managed temporary credentials in the environment\. \(AWS Cloud9 sets this 12\-hour limit as an AWS security best practice\.\)

  **Recommended solutions:**